GNU nano -- a simple editor, inspired by Pico

 by using the GPL, 2) emulating the functionality of Pico as closely

-as is reasonable, and 3) include extra functionality by default.
+as is reasonable, and 3) including extra functionality by default.

-Nowadays, nano wants to be a generally useful editor, with default
+Nowadays, nano wants to be a generally useful editor with sensible

 The nano editor is an official GNU package.
 For more information on